Synthetic Breed: History

-Synthetic Breed originated as a four-piece industrial death metal band with Vincent Zylstra and Reza Nasseri on lead guitars, Jonas Bahlo on bass guitar and Mark Condello on lead vocals.
+Synthetic Breed originated as a four-piece industrial metal band with Vincent Zylstra and Reza Nasseri on lead guitars, Jonas Bahlo on bass guitar and Mark Condello on lead vocals.
 Nick Bose on drums joined and left the band a number of times, but never actually played drums live.
 By March 2004 Daniel Luttick became their drummer.
 The line up lasted two shows: after the show at EV's Metalfest, the band played one more show at the Green Room in Melbourne before Condello left the band.
 In October 2004 Synthetic Breed were on stage with Nasseri also on vocal duties, but on 13 April 2005 Callan Hughes joined on lead vocals for his first show with the band.
 Synthetic Breed supported Swedish metal group Arch Enemy on their Australian tour.

-The Australian group released their second extended play, Fractured, in November 2005.
+The band released their second extended play, Fractured, in November 2005.
 David Stonehouse of The Sydney Morning Herald, described their style as "Psychotic blasts of biomechanical fury, pulsing poly-rhythms and metronomic precision". thedwarf.com.aus Josh L observed, "While most bands would try dominating the local scene before taking on the world, Synthetic Breed seem like a band that have firmly set their goals and know what route they plan to take in order to achieve them."
 After an appearance at the With Full Force Festival (Leipzig, Germany) in 2006, Nasseri left and was eventually replaced by Darcy Mildren on guitar.

 The band signed with Faultline Records for the release of debut full-length album, Catatonic (April 2008).
 Justin Donnelly of MediaSearch compared it to their earlier extended plays, "the melodic component of the songs has definitely improved, with the layered vocal performances sounding more thought out and defining, rather than simply sounding like an afterthought that counterbalances the heavier side of the band’s sound."
 During that year Mildren departed and the band returned to a four-piece.